ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 descriptions in issues and pull requests on GitHub, but some of this material also makes it to the changelog (where the GitHub pull requests are linked).
-It is highly recommended to communicate a relevant selection (e.g. important new, scheduled for removal, and removed features) also by other means, to ensure we reach as many people potentially affected as possible (see “Guidance on handling *backward-incompatible changes*” section below).
+It is highly recommended to communicate a relevant selection (e.g. important new, scheduled for removal, and removed features) also by other means, to ensure we reach as many people potentially affected as possible (see :ref:`Guidance on handling *backward-incompatible changes*<guidance-on-backward-incompatiable-changes>` section below).
-We organize monthly community meetings where *recipe developers* can learn about the latest developments and everyone is welcome to join, ask questions, and provide feedback.
+We organize :ref:`monthly community <monthly-meetings>` meetings where *recipe developers* can learn about the latest developments and everyone is welcome to join, ask questions, and provide feedback.

 To meet the needs of users and funders, we should take reproducibility of older results seriously, but this should not hold us back from